Jordyn Hadden

 Is it right for me?

-A Chapter Critique may be a good fit for you if you have one particular chapter that you’re uncertain about or that is particularly pivotal in your plot, or if you’d like feedback on your opening chapter.
+A Chapter Critique may be a good fit for you if you have one specific chapter that is particularly pivotal in your plot, or if you’d like feedback on your opening chapter.

 Book Proposal Critique